UBB-bibliometrics/search-strategies/pandemics.md

 ## Search strings

-As we are restricting the search to 2020 onwards, we can potentially simplify the search for coronavirus terms (i.e. go broader, not specify which coronavirus).
+As we are restricting the search to 2020 onwards, we can simplify the search for coronavirus terms (i.e. go broader by not specifying which coronavirus).

 ### Search string, Web of Science